micmejia/bible-dump/NKJV/Isaiah/Isa 7.md

 Moreover the Lord spoke again to Ahaz, saying,

 ###### 11
-"Ask a sign for yourself from the Lord your God; [^h]ask it either in the depth or in the height above."
+"Ask a sign for yourself from the Lord your God; ask it either in the depth or in the height above."

 ###### 12
 But Ahaz said, "I will not ask, nor will I test the Lord!"